 Turkey, football, turtlenecks, and post-meal naps: the tradition of Thanksgiving is as strong as ever.
-While it can be nice to spend your time off at home, or at a relative's house, it can also be a great opportunity to hit to road and see how the rest of the country celebrates.
+While it can be nice to spend your time off at home, or at a relative’s house, it can also be a great opportunity to hit to the road and see how the rest of the country celebrates.

 Thanksgiving is about being thankful for what we have, and this year we’re thankful for these 12 great destinations across America!

 Get a taste of the great outdoors this Thanksgiving with a trip to the Great Smoky Mountains!
 America’s most visited National Park surely will not disappoint.
 In late November, expect to find an abundance of crunchy autumn-colored leaves and a lack of crowds.
 This makes it a great time for hiking, and with over 150 official trails in the Park, fitness and nature enthusiasts are sure to find something to match their skill level.
 And after an exhausting trek through the wilderness, be sure to head on over to the local Applewood Farmhouse for a full Thanksgiving spread complete with turkey, mashed potatoes, and delicious apple fritters!

 Winter is coming, and fortunately, November in Miami Beach hardly lives up to the name of ‘winter’.
 It’s sure to be a non-traditional Thanksgiving, as temperatures rarely go below 70 degrees and snowfall is next to unheard of.
 So grab your most flattering bathing suit and head to the beach for a trip to remember.